andrewacashner/hearingfaithms/chapters/2-faith-hearing/2-faith-hearing-b.md

 Irízar creates a steadily increasing sense of excitement through shifts of rhythmic motion and style.
 The setting of the opening phrase suggests a tone of hushed awe: the voices sing low in their registers, with a slow harmonic rhythm, and pause for prominent breaths (\measurenums{1--9}).
 The harmonies here change less frequently than in the following sections, creating a relatively static feeling for this introduction.
 In \measurenum{10} Irízar has the ensemble switch to ternary meter and increases the rate of harmonic motion.
 The sense of antagonism is heightened when one choir interrupts the other with exclamations of *no* on normally weak beats (\measurenums{13--14}).
 When Irízar returns to duple meter in \measurenum{18}, the voices move in smaller note values (*corcheas*) and exchange shorter phrases, so that the tempo feels faster (and the actual tempo could certainly be increased here in performance).
 Each choir's entrances become more emphatic, repeating tones in simple triads, and Irízar adds more offbeat accents and syncopations, particularly for *no se den por sentidos los sentidos* in \measurenums{24--32}.
 The estribillo builds to a climactic *peroratio* with the voices breaking into imitative texture in descending melodic lines.

-The distinguishing stylistic characteristics of the setting suggest that Irízar is evoking a musical battle topic, a style one may find in *batallas* for organ as well as other villancicos on military themes. %\begin{Footnote} \Autocites[s. v. *battle music*]{Grove}{Sutton:IberianBatalla}, who discusses examples including those in Martín y Coll's *Huerto ameno de flores de música* (Madrid, 1709).
-Another villancico in this style is Antonio de Salazar's *Al campo, a la batalla* (\signature{MEX-Mc}{A28}). \end{Footnote}
+The distinguishing stylistic characteristics of the setting suggest that Irízar is evoking a musical battle topic, a style one may find in *batallas* for organ as well as other villancicos on military themes.

+[<]: \Autocites[s. v. *battle music*]{Grove}{Sutton:IberianBatalla}, who discusses examples including those in Martín y Coll's *Huerto ameno de flores de música* (Madrid, 1709).
+Another villancico in this style is Antonio de Salazar's *Al campo, a la batalla* (\signature{MEX-Mc}{A28}).

 Battle pieces typically feature a slow, peaceful introduction followed by sections in contrasting meters and styles and a texture of dialogue between opposing groups (as in between high and low registers on the keyboard).
 Typical of the style is the reiteration of \musfig{5}{3} ("root position") chord voicings, with the bass moving by fourths and fifths, and the 3-3-2 syncopations on *no se den por sentidos los sentidos* (\measurenums{25--26, 31--32, 43--46}).